Jayson Tatum NBA Preview vs. the Nets

 Nets 2022-23 Defensive Insights

-- The Nets were ranked eighth in the league defensively last year, allowing 112.5 points per game.
+- On defense the Nets gave up 112.5 points per contest last season, eighth in the league.

-- Allowing 45.1 rebounds per game last year, the Nets were 27th in the league in that category.
+- The Nets were the 27th-ranked team in the NBA last year, giving up 45.1 boards per contest.

-- The Nets conceded 23.4 assists per contest last season (third in the league).
+- Looking at assists, the Nets conceded 23.4 per game last year, ranking them third in the NBA.

-- Conceding 11.8 made three-pointers per contest last season, the Nets were seventh in the league in that category.
+- Conceding 11.8 made three-pointers per contest last year, the Nets were seventh in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!